melissasteele09/jQuery-session/part-1-selectors/README.md

 ## Questions:
 1. How do you select a single element in jQuery?
 How does this differ from vanilla JS?
+  - to select a single element in jquery you would use $(#idName)
+  - vanilla js requires a querySelector and ("#//idName")

 2. What does the jQuery function return?
 How is it similar or different from a DOM Element object?
+  - jquery returns a wrapper object with methods that you can use.
+DOM objects are the objects that the web browser is using to render elements on the web page.

 3. How can you select multiple elements with jQuery?
+  - $("selector1, selector2, selector3")

 4. How can you select multiple elements with different IDs and classes in one selector expression?
+  - $("#id1, #id2, #id3")

 5. What are the different ways of chaining selectors?
+  - by class, id, or element name

 6. How do you select elements based on different attributes?
+  - .attr( "whateverYouWantToSelectBy" )

 7. How do you select a checkbox based on its state?
+  - :checked

 ## Exercises: